 Start Low, Go Slow

-- See how you feel before continuing
+- For flower: Take one small puff; wait 15–30 minutes; see how you feel before continuing

 Choose the Right Time and Place